Skip to main content

 Where exactly was the Manor Farmhouse on Campkin Road, and what's on the site now?Also, can you tell me why Arbury Ward was moved away from the original estate?
 This is a puzzle.

-The Arbury/Harborough Meadows ran up to Milton Road and the original (dead end) King's Hedges Road.
 Up to 1977, Arbury Road ran from Milton Road to the Histon/Cambridge Road - until the building of the A14 motorway and the expansion and redirection of King's Hedges Road.

 Our 1900 map, featuring the locations of the Arbury/Harborough Meadows, including the furlong and corner fields.
 We have marked on the Guided Busway site for orientation.
+Arbury Meadows also covered a swathe of land to the south of Arbury Road.

 My grandparents often referred to Arbury Road as 'Arbury Meadow Road'.
 The Arbury Meadows became the Manor Farm after the 1840 Chesterton Enclosures.
 The Manor Farm's 1909 sale documents reveal the farm's field names - including two called 'Arbury' and 'Arbury Field' just north of Arbury Road, in the old Arbury Meadows.
 These fields now contain Buchan Street, the Pulley play area, Walker Court, etc - and part of the late 1970s King's Hedges Road redirection and extension across the Arbury.